edurant/edurant.github.io/courses/cs4981/project-6-finalResults.md

 This section will likely borrow heavily from your background paper.
 Here you summarize and cite the existing approaches to solving the problem on which you're building.
 Also, you summarize and cite any key references that enable the work to be done such as special loss metrics or references of special use in your particular domain (e.g., human hearing, steganography).

+Here and throughout the paper, you should use in-line citations (also called in-text citations), that is, brief citations right in the text next to the relevant idea that can be used to look up the full citation in your references section.
+You may use any standard format you wish (APA, MLA, etc.) but may want to consider [IEEE style](https://pitt.libguides.com/citationhelp/ieee), which is common in this subject area.

 ### Methods

 Here you discuss the various approaches you used to solve the problem, perhaps including a few variations that you tried to improve performance.
 Diagrams or other illustrations of your network architecture are appropriate here.